-In the treatment of tramadol overdosage, primary attention should be given to the reestablishment of a patent airway and institution of assisted or controlled ventilation.
+In treating an overdose of ULTRAM®, primary attention should be given to maintaining adequate ventilation along with general supportive treatment.
 Supportive measures (including oxygen and vasopressors) should be employed in the management of circulatory shock and pulmonary edema accompanying overdose as indicated.
 Cardiac arrest or arrhythmias may require cardiac massage or defibrillation.

-ULTRAM® (tramadol hcl) should not be administered to patients who have previously demonstrated hypersensitivity to tramadol, any other component of this product or opioids.
-ULTRAM® (tramadol hcl) is contraindicated in any situation where opioids are contraindicated, including acute intoxication with any of the following: alcohol, hypnotics, narcotics, centrally acting analgesics, opioids or psychotropic drugs.
-ULTR AM® may worsen central nervous system and respiratory depression in these patients.
+- ULTRAM® is contraindicated in any situation where opioids are contraindicated, including acute intoxication with any of the following: alcohol, hypnotics, centrally acting analgesics, opioids or psychotropic drugs.
+ULTRAM® may worsen central nervous system and respiratory depression in these patients.

 Additional Ultram Information